 Recognizing the need for preservation at the municipal level, the Ontario Government established legislation for the preservation of heritage properties in 1974 with the passage of the Ontario Heritage Act.
 Municipalities were delegated the authority to take an active role in the conservation and preservation of heritage properties found within their boundaries.
 Specifically, the act enables the municipal council to designate, protect and enhance properties and areas of architectural, historical and contextual value.

-If you live in a designated heritage home or are located within one of the city's heritge districts, you may require a heritage permit prior to making certain changes to your property.
+If you live in a designated heritage home or are located within one of the city's heritage districts, you may be required to complete and submit a heritage permit application prior to making certain changes to your property.

 We value your input.
 Take our Customer Service Survey and let us know how we are doing.